What is Klinefelter (XXY) syndrome?

 What are the symptoms of Klinefelter syndrome?

-- Lessened testosterone production (>75 percent)
+- Reduced testosterone production (greater than 75 percent)

-- Decreased secondary sexual characteristics
+- Decreased secondary sexual characteristics:

 - Decreased size of testes on both sides (95 percent)